etn-ccis/blui-angular-component-library/react-native/component-demo/README.md

 # Component Demo (React Native)
 This application demonstrates the available custom components using [Storybook](https://storybook.js.org/) and can be used as a sandbox during development/testing.

+## Getting Started

+### General

+Dependencies must be installed before launching the app.
+This can be done by running `yarn install`.

+### Android

+To launch the app during development, a debug keystore is required.
+This is *not* committed to version control, and must therefore be created after pulling the repository.
+The steps are:
+1. Run `keytool -genkey -v -keystore debug.keystore`
+1. Follow the prompts
+1. Move `debug.keystore` into `android/app/`

+### iOS

+Launching on iOS requires that cocoapods be installed.
+To do so:
+1. Navigate to `ios/`
+1. Run `pod install`

 ## Running the Demo
 To run the demo app, run the following commands for each platform:
 * iOS: `yarn ios`